 The body responds by triggering the immune system that causes different effects on the body (see symptom list below) that can range from mild to life-threatening.

 Tree nuts and other nuts and seeds

 Tree nuts are different from Peanuts, though about 25 to 40% of people who are allergic to peanuts are also allergic to tree nuts.
 This similar protein structure causes something known as cross-reactivity.
 Currently, the FDA also classifies a Coconut as a tree nut, despite them being a fruit and not a nut or seed.
-For more information, you can read my article all on the Peanut Allergy or the Coconut Allergy.
+For more information, you can read my article all on the Peanut Allergy and the Coconut Allergy.

 People who are allergic to tree nuts can usually eat seeds without worry of an allergy, such as sesame, sunflower, and pumpkin.

 Macadamia nuts and Pine nuts are not actually nuts at all, but also seeds, and so the majority of tree nut allergic people can eat them.
 However, you should always use caution when eating them and chat with your doctor if you are unsure.

 Most children and adults will develop an allergic reaction either immediately, a few minutes, or as long as a few hours after consuming a tree nut.
 Remember, some people are so allergic to certain foods that even touching or smelling the food can cause a reaction.

 - Swelling, itching, or irritation of the mouth, lips, tongue, or throat